 - If you are culturing other items simultaneously, be sure to leave at least 3-5 feet of space between each item so the yeasts do not cross-contaminate.
 (Sourdough won’t make your kefir “bad,” but overtime both cultures can weaken.
 Best just to keep them apart.)

-- Always allow a bit of room for expansion by pouring out some starter (yet using it in recipes) and leave approximately 1/2 cup of starter to feed.
+- When using your starter leave approximately 1/2 cup of starter to feed.
 This ensures you have enough yeast to continue fermenting at the same pace you have been.

 Wondering if you can throw in leftover dough scraps?
 That’s the easiest way to not waste food, but it doesn’t come highly recommended.
 Dough tends to have other ingredients too, like salt, eggs, butter, etc. and that wouldn’t be a good environment for your starter.
 Instead freeze your dough scraps and when you have enough, fry them up and coat them in cinnamon sugar for a homemade version of donuts.